wayneparrott/rclnodejs-cli/README.md

 * ROS2 Foxy or greater installed
 * Node.js version 12 or 13
 * npm or yarn package manager
-* Your shell environment that includes ROS2.
-See [Configuring a ROS2 Environment](https://index.ros.org/doc/ros2/Tutorials/Configuring-ROS2-Environment/) for more info.
+* **A shell environment that includes ROS2.** See [Configuring a ROS2 Environment](https://index.ros.org/doc/ros2/Tutorials/Configuring-ROS2-Environment/) for more info.

 ## Installation
 Install the `rclnodejs-cli` package globally.